Overview of Canine Pemphigus Foliaceus

 Your veterinarian may puncture an intact pustule and collect the contents to put on a microscope slide for cytology (microscopic exam of the cells).
 This test may lead to a preliminary diagnosis that must be confirmed by biopsy.
 This test also helps to rule out other pustular skin diseases like pyoderma.

 Once the disease is successfully in remission, other immunosuppressive drugs like azathioprine in dogs may be used to help lower the dose of corticosteroids needed.
+Chrysotherapy.
+Injections of gold salts have been successful as an aid in treatment.
+Antibiotics.
+These may be needed if the skin is secondarily infected with bacteria.
+Topical steroids.
+If diagnosed early in the disease course, topical steroids may provide temporary relief.

 Home Care and Prevention